 While gRPC provides a nice interface for HTTP styled request response communication between generally unrelated applications, and its claim to be "high speed" is probably valid when compared to REST-like transaction implementations, it just cannot provide the same throughput (messages per second) that can be achieved with RMR on top of SI95.
-Latency, for the most part, is acceptable, but only for applications which generate messages at a rate above 10,000 per second, and even for those applications the very long latency tail observed could cause a significant number of messages to be delayed beyond acceptable limites.
+Latency, for the most part, is acceptable, but only for applications which generate messages at a rate above 10,000 per second (unless it gRPC provides a way to disable Nagle's algorithm). and even for those applications the very long latency tail observed could cause a significant number of messages to be delayed beyond acceptable limits unless processes are pinned and/or isolated from interference from other processes.